WHAT TO DO WHEN YOU FEEL STUCK WITH YOUR DECOR- Here are some savvy and helpful tips to get unstuck and moving forward to create a home you love.

 When HomeGood’s first came to my area I would fill a cart or two with lots of things I love.
 They had so much I loved!
 Dishes, accent pieces, candles, chairs, rugs, bed linens.
 Everything looked amazing!

 But when I got home, although the items themselves were beautiful they looked jumbled up and confusing in my home.
 I was too busy loving everything and taking it all home.
-I did not have a style filter!
+And sadly, I did not have a style filter!

 I did this over and over before I got very serious about truly knowing my decorating style!
 Now when I go to HomeGoods I can love everything but I don’t have to take it all home.